 Dog-friendly hotels in Devon

-The Grand Hotel in Torquay is a family and dog-friendly Devon hotel by the sea.
+The Grand Hotel in Torquay is a family and dog-friendly Devon hotel by the sea, as is Langstone Cliff Hotel in Dawlish Warren.
 If your canine companion would prefer walks on the moor than we suggest taking a look at The Moorland Garden Hotel on Dartmoor.

 Activity holidays in Devon for families